joenadherny/Bote-Taker/README.md

 # Note-Taker
+User Story-
+AS A small business owner
+I WANT to be able to write and save notes
+SO THAT I can organize my thoughts and keep track of tasks I need to complete

+Acceptance Criteria-

 GIVEN a note-taking application
 WHEN I open the Note Taker
 THEN I am presented with a landing page with a link to a notes page